deanilvincent/deanilvincent.github.io/_posts/2017-07-03-simple-weather-app-in-xamarin-forms-with-mvvm-using-weather-api-part1.md

 ## Weather APIs

-If you're already familiar on how web api works, you're wondering now what weather api we will going to use for this post.
+If you're already familiar on how web api works, you're wondering now what weather api we will going to use for this tutorial.
 To give you some ideas,

 Here are the top 8 common weather apis for developing apps: